ctnava/rxtechnotes/ref/essays/vaers_overview.md

 - Ensuring vaccine safety
 - Upholding the integrity of national surveillance data

-By contributing accurate and timely reports, I help safeguard both individual patients and the broader community.
+By contributing accurate and timely reports, you can help safeguard both individual patients and the broader community.

 ---